TheLeanMachine/Guide.js/README.md

 #Guide visitors through your website with Guide.js
 ==================================================

 In case the interface of your web application is not self-explanatory: Here comes Guide.js!

-Guide.js lets you augment your website in a way, it will explain itself to its user.
+With Guide.js you can augment your website, so that it displays

+0. help overlays (for a certain amount of time),
+0. guided tours (utilizing 'Guiders')
+0. ...

 ## Getting Started
 tbd